MiziCestt/MiziCestt/README.md

-I normally hangout with my friends, out of the open, in the tree's, Beach, #2 safe server/Safe Server or anywhere at this point.
+I normally hangout with my friends, out of the open, in the tree's, Beach, #2 safe server/Safe Server, Less croweded places, Or anywhere at this point.

 { My Social Battery, Silence, or leaving without saying anything }